Bain Capital

 Series A in 2022

-Auxilius specializes in clinical trial financial management software tailored for the biopharmaceutical sector.
-The company offers a platform that assists sponsors in tracking contract terms, budgets, and milestones related to clinical trials.
-By enhancing traditional clinical business operations and accounting processes, Auxilius provides intuitive software solutions that facilitate better control over trial costs and vendor management.
-This approach enables sponsors to effectively manage financial risks and optimize their spending to achieve trial objectives.
+Auxilius specializes in developing clinical trial financial management software tailored for the biopharmaceutical industry.
+Their platform is designed to assist sponsors in tracking contract terms, budgets, and milestones efficiently.
+By augmenting manual business operations and accounting processes with intuitive software, Auxilius helps sponsors gain control over trial costs, manage financial risks, and optimize spending to achieve their clinical trial targets.

 Topography Health